nordlow/compiler-benchmark/README.md

 ## Conclusions (from sample run shown below)

-TCC is superior in all regards because of its single-pass architecture possible when parsing the C programming language that doesn’t have to deal with forward declarations and thereby limiting the parsing (and memory allocation) scope to a single function.
+TCC build speed is varstly superior because of its single-pass code-generation architecture.
+Partly because parsing the C programming language that doesn’t have to deal with forward declarations and thereby limiting the parsing (and memory allocation) scope to a single function.

-Vox's check and build are, by a large margin, the fastest.
-3-4 times faster than its closers competitor, `dmd`.
-Note that Vox, however, is a highly experimental language with no official release status, a Windows-only backend, and less language features than most other languages benchmarked.
+The compilers `vox` `dmd` are, by a large margin, the fastest.
+2 times faster than its closers competitor, `tcc`.
+Note that Vox is an experimental language.

-In second place comes D's reference compiler `dmd` and `cproc`.
-However, note that `cproc` is a highly experimental C compiler with no builtin support for the C preprocessor.

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).